RemiHin/filament-prefab/README.md

 3. Available resources will be auto detected by the menu item resource

 ### How to use icon picker
-1. create a folder in  `/resources/images/svg`
+1. create a folder in  `/resources/images/svg` (if this folder is empty it will not be committed, so add atleast 1 icon)
 2. Place all the SVGs voor de icons you want in this folder (make sure the name of the file is prefixed with `icon-`)
 3. add the IconPicker to a resource (with preload):
 ```php